mistyhx/xinhu-blog/README.md

 ## Introduction

-I created this simple blog with gatsby and its a lof of its out of box plugins to record my thoughts and work.
+I created this simple blog with gatsby and a lof of its out of box plugins to record my thoughts and work.
 I only used CSS for the styling

 [Visit Website](https://www.xinhudesign.com)